barefootandbundled/barefootandbundled.github.io/_posts/2025-08-21-do-your-own-gel-manicure-at-home.md

 ### Why I decided to ditch the salon

-I personally don't mind spending time in the salon.
+I personally don’t mind spending time in the salon.
 Aside from the awkward small talk that made me cringe (major introvert here!), it was a peaceful outing for myself.
 However, I hit a breaking point when my nails started bending and splitting from the side.
 I could swear it was from the e-files.
 Nail techs would act annoyed and inconvenienced when I asked them not to, some even ignored me.
 I would get shamed for having such brittle nails at my next visit.
 It got to the point where a few of my nail beds had been shaved down so far, it was burning!

-After this happening over and over, I decided I'd had enough.
+After this happening over and over, I decided I’d had enough.
 For the price of 3 or 4 manicures at a salon, I could buy all the nail supplies I needed *plus* more than 10 gel polish colors.

 &nbsp;